 The earth-heart sign is a newly recognised sign of cardiac compromise that may be seen on chest radiographs of patients with tension pneumomediastinum.

-The substantial pressure exerted on the heart by the air trapped in mediastinum with subsequent impairment of central venous return and obstruc...
+The substantial pressure exerted on the heart by the gas trapped in the mediastinum with subsequent impairment of central venous return and obs...